hehao98/LibraryMigration/CODING.md

 1. **Compatibility - License**.
 The text discusses license issues of the source library.
 However, license only becomes a problem when a project meets some of the license restrictions, so we put it into *Project Context* Category.
 2. **Compatibility - Other Library**.
 The text states that developers conduct the migration because the target library is better integrated with another library the project is using.
 3. **Compatibility - Environment**.
 The text states that developers conduct the migration because the target library is better integrated with project development or runtime environment (OS, JRE, CI, etc).
-4. **Consistency - Align with Upstream**.
+4. **Consistency - with Upstream**.
 The text states that the project align library choices with other libraries or frameworks the project is already using and likely deeply integrated.
 For example, a project may choose to use `jackson` because Spring is already using it and the project is deeply integrated with Spring.
-5. **Consistency - Request from Downstream**.
+5. **Consistency - with Downstream**.
+The text indicates a request from downstream users to migrate to a library because they are already using it.
-6. **Consistency - Unify within Project**.
+6. **Consistency - within Project**.
+The text states that the migration is done to achieve consistency of practices within a project.
+The most common cases are using one library for one functionality instead of using different libraries in different modules to do the same thing.
+In other cases, migration is done for consistency in code or configuration.
 7. **Organiztional Influence**.
-The organization enforces a rule, or recommend to not use a library or use a library.
+The organization enforces a rule, or recommend to not use the source library or to use the target library.
 8. **Other**.
 Reduce JAR size, reduce number of dependencies.

 ## References